angelalonso/linux_simracing/README.md

 ## Why?
 - I like racing but I cannot afford to die (or worse) on an accident, so...simulation it is.
 - I like the challenge of learning how to drive fast.
-I know my best chance is learning by doing.
+Learning by doing, I choose you!
 - I have a Budget.
 0 is that Budget right now, so I have to work with what I have around:
   - Laptop running Linux
   - G29 steering wheel